Typography

 You can either use the headers found in the documentation below (like .bf-h1

-), or set the font explicitly through .bf-open-sans
+or .bf-content), or set the font explicitly through .bf-open-sans and

 <div class="bf-satoshi">The quick brown fox jumps over Satoshi</div> <div class="bf-open-sans">The quick brown fox jumps over Open Sans</div>